 Critical points: column elution should be monitored by UV visible spectrophotometry.
 Only the eluates from 3 M HCl should be better collected in small fractions (20-25 ml) and analyzed individually by UV spectrophotometry.
 Fractions exhibiting absorbances at 292 and 253 are collected and subjected to further purification.
 HPLC analysis of the latter fractions under the conditions indicated above is shown below (fig S3 bottom panels).

 Fractionation Step 2.
 Method A The mixture obtained from step 1 is reduced to small volume (10 ml) and is further purified by preparative HPLC using a Econosil C-18 column (2.2 cm x 25 cm) flow rate 20 ml/min, eluant 0.2% trifluoroacetic acid /acetonitrile 95:5.
 Under these conditions 5SCD is eluted at around 8 min, while the other isomers are less retained and elute as an unresolved peak centred at 4.6 min.
 The eluates are reduced to dryness, taken up in 0.1M HCl (3 x 30 ml).
 After removal of the solvent, the residue is taken up in methanol (10 ml) and the solution is slowly added to ethyl acetate (500 ml).
-The solid which separates is collected by centrifugation (5000 rpm, 30 min, 20°C) and dried under vacuum.
+The solid which separates is collected by centrifugation (5,000 rpm, 30 min, 20°C) and dried under vacuum.
 The yield of 5SCD ranges is around 60%.

 Critical points: Typically, 20-25 runs with injection of 0.5 ml of mixture are required for purification of a mixture obtained from 10 mmol of dopa.